Horbenkodev/hugo-blog/content/posts/updates-of-getsocio-and-the-got-spot-projects/index.md

 ---
 title: What's New?
-Updates of Getsocio and The Got Spot projects
+Updates of Getsocio and The Got Spot Projects
 breadcrumbs: Updates of Getsocio and The Got Spot
+slug: updates-of-getsocio-and-the-got-spot-projects
 draft: false
 publishDate: 2018-09-19T00:00:00.000Z
 image: Getsocio-updates.jpg